Abdolmalek Rigi: Early life and education

 Born in 1979, Abdolmalek Rigi was from the Rigi tribe who are ethnic Baloch.
 Prior to founding Jundallah, while a teenager, Rigi was convicted of assault with a knife, for which he served time in prison.

-Although lacking any formal secular education, Rigi had been educated at Karachi's Binnori Town seminary, a Sunni Madrasah which was school to many of the Taliban leaders.

 Alleged activities

 Starting in 2007, there has been considerable controversy over their support and international ties.
-Jundallah is believed by many experts to be linked to Al-Qaeda.
+Jundallah is believed by a number of experts to be linked to Al-Qaeda.
 There are also claims that Jundallah has had contact with the U.S. government and receives funding from Baluchi Iranians abroad.

 Dan Rather's U.S. cable channel HDnet's television news magazine Dan Rather Reports, interviewed Rigi and showed a video of Rigi personally cutting off his brother in-law's head.
 In the same interview, Rigi described himself as "an Iranian" and denied that his goal was to form a separate Baluch state.
 He claimed that his goal was to "improve conditions for ethnic Baluchis", and that his group was "fighting exclusively for the rights of Sunni Muslims in Iran".